Want to hear more from us?

 Fast forward to November, when the future landed right in your lap (or, at least, your laptop).
 Fast forward to ChatGPT.

-So much has been written about ChatGPT since its launch, celebrating recruitment’s AI-enabled future.
+So much has been written about ChatGPT in recruitment since its launch, celebrating the industry's AI-enabled future.
 The burdensome and repetitive part of recruitment will soon be over thanks to generative AI Job descriptions and interview questions that can be created on the fly.
 Ideas for candidate feedback and engagement can be created in multiple ways with multiple sentiments to match different personas.

-But as millions obsess over this new breakthrough a more challenging angle is emerging.
+But as millions obsess over this new approach using ChatGPT in recruiting, a more challenging angle is emerging.

 The demise of the traditional hiring toolkit